lisa-pinto/thesis-site/content/post/Exponents and St. Ives.md

 English Poem, c.
 1730

-## Introduction
+## The Poem

 A Classic English poem reads:

 "As I went to St Ives
 I met Nine Wives
-And every Wife had nine Sacs,
+And every Wife had nine Sacks,
-And every Sac had nine Cats
+And every Sack had nine Cats
 And every Cat had nine Kittens"

-Each a each level you multiply the exponents by the number nine
+Each a each level you multiply the number 9
 Let's look at how this works

 {{< rawhtml >}}
 <div class="p5js">